 Maximizing the objective function that returns the gradient in eq. (\ref{Eq:pgadvantage}) is known to be unstable since updates are not bounded and can move the policy too far from the local optimum.
 Similarly to TRPO \citep{trpo2015}, PPO optimizes an alternative objective to mitigate the instability

-where $r(\theta) = \frac{\pi\left(A_{t} \mid S_{t}; \theta\right)}{\pi\left(A_{t} \mid S_{t}; \theta_{\text {old}}\right)}$ is a ratio indicating the relative probability of an action under the current policy with respect to the old one.
+where $r(\theta) = \frac{\pi\left(A_{t} \mid S_{t}; \theta\right)}{\pi\left(A_{t} \mid S_{t}; \theta_{\text {old}}\right)}$ is a ratio indicating the relative probability of action under the current policy with respect to the old one.
 Instead of introducing a hard constraint as in TRPO, the ratio is bounded according to a tolerance level $\epsilon$ to limit the magnitude of the updates.
 The combined objective function in eq. (\ref{Eq:ppoobj}) can be easily optimized by PyTorch's automatic differentiation engine, which quickly computes the gradients with respect to the two sets of parameters $\theta$ and $\psi$.
 The implemented advantage estimator depends on the parametrized value function $V_{\psi}$ and is a truncated version of the one introduced by \cite{mnih2016asynchronous} for a rollout trajectory (episode) of length $T$:

-where $\delta_{t}=r_{t}+\gamma V_{\psi}\left(s_{t+1}\right)-V_{\psi}\left(s_{t}\right)$, $\gamma$ is a discount rate with the same role of $\rho$ in DQN and $\tau$ is the exponential weight discount which controls the bias variance trade-off in the advantage estimation.
-The generalized advantage estimator (GAE) uses a discounted sum of temporal difference residuals similarly to the one step target value of DQN in eq. (\ref{Eq:DQNtgt}).
+where $\delta_{t}=r_{t}+\gamma V_{\psi}\left(s_{t+1}\right)-V_{\psi}\left(s_{t}\right)$, $\gamma$ is a discount rate with the same role of $\rho$ in DQN and $\tau$ is the exponential weight discount which controls the bias-variance trade-off in the advantage estimation.
+The generalized advantage estimator (GAE) uses a discounted sum of temporal difference residuals similar to the one-step target value of DQN in eq. (\ref{Eq:DQNtgt}).